 - Do the sides shake, rattle, or feel loose?
 Will that effect the way you want to use them?

-If a load is placed against the sides, will they deflect out?
-Will deflection of the sides also twist the frame member where the sides are attached?
+If a load pushes against the side, will it deflect out?
+(Or in?)
+Will deflection of the sides also twist the frame members?

-Examine supports and spacing between them.
-If you carry a load that will press against the sides, be sure they are adequately strong.
+Look at the supports and spacing between them.
+If you carry a load that presses against the sides, be sure they are adequately strong.

 Concluding Thoughts …

-Need plans to build a trailer designed for strength?
-Check out the ones offered at MechanicalElements.com
+Do you need plans for a trailer designed for strength?
+Check out the ones at MechanicalElements.com